-This can be a difficult shift for some, transitioning into letting go -- just a little -- of all the habits and tricks that have always worked so far.
+This can be a difficult shift for some, transitioning into letting go -- just a little -- of all the effective habits and tricks that have always worked so far.
 If you’re looking to take that next step and become known as a big-picture thinker, read on to check your habits and better plan on a larger scale.

-Being someone who is ready with all the data and analysis is great -- it’s even good to be fully aware of what the data says at a high level.
+Being someone who is detail oriented with all the data and analysis is great -- it’s even good to be fully aware of what the data says at a high level.
 Your decisions can be guided by solid data, but you shouldn’t be living and dying by it.

 Fixating on results

 Leaders must be able to take a step back from grinding out the daily performance metrics and hand the small projects over to others.
 Build a team that you can trust to deliver peak results without micromanagement, so that you can invest your energy on a broader focus and higher value tasks.

 It can be invaluable in day-to-day activities to be quick on your feet – a nimble thinker and someone who is able to adjust to every situation, tweaking and adjusting your strategy as you go to get the job done.
 On a larger scale however, constantly reacting to every change and bump can leave you seeming panicky, indecisive and too focused on the minutiae of the day.

 The independent go-getter who single-handedly completes projects is who everyone thinks of when they think of promising new employees.
 Being skilled and effective on your own is key, but creating a big-picture plan often requires thinking out loud.

 Overfilling the calendar

 Put a few hours a week in your calendar for planning and strategy.
 Whether you spend the time alone or with others, the key is to set aside critical minutes for big-picture thinking.
 It may even become second nature to you eventually, but in the meantime, be sure you’re taking those moments to dream big.

-There’s no need to completely abandon the skills that were the foundation of your career – many of the traits that served you well will still be useful and will help you manage a strong, effective team.
+There’s no need to completely abandon the skills that were the foundation of your career – many of the traits that served you well will still be useful and will help you manage a strong team, of highly effective people.
 Just don’t forget to let go a little and allow yourself to imagine the larger possibilities.